 The substances that give molecules their distinctive colors are called chromophores.
 The chromophore responsible for hair color is melanin.
 Melanin absorbs wavelengths between 600-1100 nm, so lasers and IPL devices deliver those frequencies to the hair.
 Incidentally, we can only see wavelengths between 400-700nm (purple-red), which puts melanin's light absorption at the upper range (and beyond) for visible light.
 Here's a conceptual image of how IPL affects a hair follicle:

 Cells containing melanin absorb the light and store it as heat (like your car seat when you park in the sun).
 If the hair extends above the skin (as in the picture), it won't affect the follicle, but it could be painful.
 So it's best to shave or epilate before light treatments.

 The process of turning light into heat to damage the hair mechanism is called photothermolysis.
 Photo means light, thermo means heat, and lysis means "to cut."
 So photothermolysis means 'cutting' with light-generated heat.
 Melanin is also what creates skin color, but skin has a different color of melanin than your hair.
 We want to target the melanin in your hair (selective photothermolysis, Given the physics of the situation, the optimal setting is fair skin and dark hair.

-What happens to the hair?
+What happens inside the follicle?

-There are four zones:
+There are three zones: